Bayesian Framework for the E1 and E2 Astrophysical Factors at 300 keV from Subthreshold and Ground-State Asymptotic Normalization Coefficients: Introduction

 \section{Introduction}

-The $^{12}{\mathrm C}(\alpha,\gamma)^{16}$O reaction is one of the most important processes in nuclear astrophysics.
-Together with the triple-$\alpha$ process, it governs the carbon-to-oxygen ratio established at the end of helium burning in red giant stars.
-This ratio strongly influences subsequent stellar evolution, the structure of white dwarfs, and the nucleosynthetic yields of Type~Ia supernovae.
-Precise knowledge of the low-energy $S$-factor is therefore essential for stellar modeling.
-The relevant energies lie near $E \approx 300$~keV, deep in the sub-Coulomb region, where direct cross-section measurements are extremely challenging due to the vanishingly small reaction rate.
+The $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ reaction is a key process in nuclear astrophysics.
+Together with the triple-$\alpha$ reaction, it determines the carbon-to-oxygen ratio established at the end of core helium burning in massive and intermediate-mass stars.
+This ratio influences subsequent stellar evolution, the internal composition profiles of white dwarfs, and the nucleosynthetic yields of Type Ia supernovae\cite{Iliadis,Woosley2002}.
+Reliable predictions of these outcomes require an accurate determination of the $S$-factor at the Gamow-window energy $E \approx 300$~keV, where direct measurements are not available due to the exponentially suppressed reaction cross section.

+The importance of the $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ rate extends beyond late-stage stellar burning.
+The final carbon–oxygen core mass of massive stars depends sensitively on the ratio of $S_{E1}/ S_{E2}$\cite{Farmer2019,Woosley2021}.
+This core mass, in turn, determines whether the star undergoes direct collapse, pulsational pair–instability mass ejection, or complete pair–instability disruption.
+Consequently, the $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ rate affects the maximum mass of black holes formed through stellar collapse and therefore influences the location of the lower boundary of the observed “black-hole mass gap” inferred from gravitational-wave observations\cite{LIGO2021,SperaMapelli2017}.
+In this sense, the same nuclear physics that controls helium burning composition also constrains compact-object demographics.

+Recent gravitational–wave observations of low–spin, high–mass black holes ($\sim 50$–$70\,M_{\odot}$) \cite{Wang2024,LIGO2021,Wang} have renewed interest in refining $S(300)$ to constrain these evolutionary pathways.
+Such objects naturally arise in stellar-evolution models in which the $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ rate is relatively low, $S \approx 110$~keVb, since a reduced $S$-factor diminishes carbon consumption during helium burning and therefore increases the final carbon–oxygen core mass, suppressing the onset of pulsational pair-instability and allowing heavier black-hole remnants to form.

-At these low energies, the $S$-factor is dominated by radiative capture through two near-threshold subthreshold states of $^{16}$O: the $1^{-}$ state at 7.12~MeV and the $2^{+}$ state at 6.92~MeV.
-These states, lying just below the $\alpha+{}^{12}$C threshold, contribute disproportionately to the capture probability through the extended tails of their bound-state wave functions in the external region.
-Their contributions to the $E1$ and $E2$ components of the $S$-factor are determined by the overlap between the scattering wave function and the asymptotic bound-state tails.
-This overlap is quantified by the asymptotic normalization coefficients (ANCs), which thus provide the key nuclear-structure input for extrapolating the $S$-factor into the astrophysical Gamow window.
-Accurate determination of the ANCs for the $1^{-}$ and $2^{+}$ states, as well as for the $^{16}$O ground state, remains central to reducing the large uncertainties in $S_{E1}$ and $S_{E2}$~\cite{muk2024}.
+At low energies, the capture amplitude is dominated by the near-threshold subthreshold states of $^{16}$O: the $1^{-}$ state at 7.12MeV and the $2^{+}$ state at 6.92MeV.
+Their contributions to the radiative capture arise through the long-range tails of their bound-state wave functions in the external region.
+The strength of these contributions is determined by the corresponding asymptotic normalization coefficients (ANCs), $C_{1}$ and $C_{2}$, together with the ground-state ANC $C_{0}$ controlling the external direct-capture amplitude.
+Thus, accurate determination of the ANCs is central to reducing the uncertainties in $S_{E1}$ and $S_{E2}$~\cite{muk2024}.